CityTrees: Ireland

 When they were installed in Cork, UCC atmospheric scientist Dr. Dean Venables told the Irish Examiner that they were "a costly and ineffectual gimmick" and predicted that they would have little impact on Cork’s air quality.
 He stated that it would be better to regulate production of emissions, instead of attempting to curb emissions after the fact.

 According to the Waltham Forest Echo, after the CityTrees were installed, "local residents took to pelting the units with fast food and pinning posters to them that said the money could have been spent on providing free school meals for school children in need."

 Labour party politician Peter Horgan called the CityTrees "the most expensive benches ever purchased by a local authority".
 Horgan criticised the cost for maintenance and installation, as well as the lack of a formal vote by the Cork Council for their installation.
 It was his belief that the installation of public footpaths, benches, or real trees would be more beneficial.
 Horgan has since said he desires "a full explanation of why and how they were purchased coupled with the spending expected on them, and a full vote of the council to determine whether they should continue".

 Professor John Sodeau, an expert in air pollution and climate change, contests the 80% pollutant capture figure.
 He has stated that the independent study by the Leibniz Institute for Tropospheric Research only mentioned a particle reduction of up to 30% for indoor measurements, and that no outdoor measurements are mentioned, besides that "the measurements were shown to be dependent on meteorological conditions".

-Many Cork City councilors have said they believe it time to "pull the plug" on the project.
+The CityTrees were removed on 18 May 2025.